Building a Customer Support Agent with Claude: Tools, Policy Hooks, and Escalation

 }

-The human agent arriving in the queue immediately knows context.
-No re-reading conversation history required.
+The human agent arriving in the queue immediately has full context.
+No re-reading conversation history.
+No reconstruction.
+The model did the work of synthesizing exactly what the agent needs to continue.

 The Reliability Plane

-tool_use,end_turn,max_tokens, etc.) - Tool calls — which tools fired with what arguments
+stop_reason— why the model stopped (catches silentmax_tokensfailures)- Tool calls — which tool fired with what arguments

-- Hook blocks — which pre-tool gates triggered and why
+- Hook blocks — which gates triggered and why

 [TURN 4] stop_reason=end_turn